Malda Town railway station: History

 In the early 1960s, when Farakka Barrage was being constructed, a radical change was made in the railway system north of the Ganges.
 Indian Railways created a new broad-gauge rail link from Kolkata.

 The 2240 m long Farakka Barrage carries a rail-cum-road bridge across the Ganges.
 The rail bridge was opened in 1971 thereby linking the Barharwa–Azimganj–Katwa loop to Malda, New Jalpaiguri and other railway stations in North Bengal.

 Busy station

 Malda Town railway station is amongst the top hundred booking stations of Indian Railways.
-One of the reasons for it being a busy station is that every train that passes through the station stops here since it is the meeting point of two railway zones (i.e. The Eastern Railway and the Northeast Frontier Railway).
-To the north of the station starts the Northeast Frontier Railway and to the south of it starts the Eastern Railway.
+One of the reasons for it being a busy station is that every train that passes through the station stops here since it is the meeting point of two railway zones (the Eastern Railway and the Northeast Frontier Railway).
+To the north of the station starts the Northeast Frontier Railway, and to the south of it starts the Eastern Railway.